 Catholic News Service

-The film contains scenes of mild peril, several scatological jokes and sight gags and a double entendre.
 The Catholic News Service classification is A-I, general patronage.
 The Motion Picture Association of America rating is PG.